Also known as thyroid nodules, they are elevated areas of tissue or fluid that commonly arise within an otherwise normal thyroid gland.

 There are many factors to consider when diagnosing a malignant tumor.

-Problems swallowing or speaking, swollen cervical lymph nodes or a firm, immobile nodule are more indicative of malignancy, while a family history of autoimmune disease or goiter, thyroid hormone dysfunction or a tender and painful nodule are more indicative of benignity.
+Problems swallowing or speaking, swollen cervical lymph nodes or a firm, immobile nodule are more indicative of malignancy.
+In contrast, a family history of autoimmune disease or goiter, thyroid hormone dysfunction, or a tender and painful nodule indicates benignity.

 The prevalence of cancer is higher in men, patients younger than 20 years or older than 70 years, and patients with a history of head and neck irradiation or a family history of thyroid cancer.